pommedeterresautee/fastrtext/README.md

 ### Unsupervised learning (word representation)

 Data for a word representation learning task are embedded in this package.
-Following this [link](https://pommedeterresautee.github.io/fastrtext/articles/unsupervised_learning.html) will route you to 5mn tutorial to learn a representations of words (word embeddings):
+Following this [link](https://pommedeterresautee.github.io/fastrtext/articles/unsupervised_learning.html) will route you to a 5mn tutorial to learn vectorial representation of words (aka word embeddings):

 Alternatives
 ------------